TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthService implementation.md

 This method is to be called from some page, when we wish to log in.
 The method is asynchronous, because it does things, which takes time, potentially, like network calls.

-`Username` and `password` are provided as arguments.
+`username` and `password` are provided as arguments.

 First, we ask the `userService` to retrieve a `User` object based on the username.
 Notice I don't pass the password here.
 This `GetUserAsync` will eventually contact a server somewhere, and we don't want to send the password around for hackers to sniff out.

-We get a `User?` back, here the '?' indicates the `user` may be null, this happens if no `User` matches the username.
+The `User?` indicates that this variable may be `null` in case no user exists with the provided `username`.

-Then the returned User object is validated.
+Then the User object is validated.
 The method is shown later, but it just checks if the user is not null and that the provided password matches the password of the user.
 If either fails, an exception is thrown.

 If all is good, we then cache the user.
 This means we take the user object, and store it in the browser.
 Why is this necessary?
-There are alternatives, but this approach seems to work well.
+There are alternatives, but this approach seems to work well.\
-The IAuthService will be added as scoped, i.e. a new instance is created whenever a new tab is opened, or the current is refreshed.
-Experience has shown that refreshes happens occasionally, which results in a new IAuthService instance, meaning you loose data about the currently logged in user: You will have to log in to the app often, which is annoying.
+The IAuthService will be added as _scoped_, i.e. a new instance is created whenever a new tab is opened, **or** the current is refreshed.
+Experience has shown that refreshes happens occasionally, which results in a new IAuthService instance, meaning you loose data about the currently logged in user: You will have to log in to the app often, which is annoying.\
+Therefore, we cache the user in the browser, so it can be retrieved after a page refresh.

-We create a new ClaimsPrincipal based on the user.
+We create a new `ClaimsPrincipal` based on the user.
 Blazor authentication framework works with ClaimsPrincipals.
 It's just a class to hold information about the user.

 Finally, we invoke the `OnAuthStateChanged` to let anyone listening know about the logging in.
 The `SimpleAuthenticationStateProvider` has subscribed to this action, so it is notified when the action is invoked.